≡ Menu

 Loma Linda, CA 92354

-Loma Linda offer numerous programs in medical imaging at the Associate, Bachelor’s, and Master’s degree levels.
-The Bachelor’s in DMS is a full-time, 27 month program, which includes both classroom and online learning, as well as clinicals.
+Programs Offered: Loma Linda offers numerous programs in medical imaging at the Associate, Bachelor’s, and Master’s degree levels.
+The Bachelor’s in DMS is a full-time, 27-month program, which includes both classroom and online learning, as well as clinicals.
 Concentration tracks are available in General, Cardiac, and Vascular sonography.

 Merced College